 - Images – An image that is too big is really going to slow you down.
 If you’ve got lots of big images, you need to cut them down to size.

 Image format is also the key.
 The internet likes GIF, PNG and JPG files but hates BMP and TIFF files.
 Images should also be compressed using any of these free image compression tools.

 - Too many plugins – If you’re using WordPress and have many plugins, this might be the major cause of your website being extremely slow.
 Go through your plugins and see which ones might not be necessary and can be deactivated or removed.

 If your website isn’t responsive in 2018, you’re losing out on lots of potential customers and driving them away.

 A lot of your traffic is coming from mobile devices.
-In 2016, mobile usage overtook desktop for the first ever time.

 The problem when it comes to web design is that, when you’re putting your website together, you’re priming it for desktop.
 So while it might look great on desktop, it will look totally horrible on mobile.

 If you’re looking for a showcase of best mobile-friendly sites, you can see excellent in Media Queries gallery.

 If you’re using WordPress you have many options available to make your website mobile-friendly.
 Also, WordPress has millions of mobile-ready themes to choose from to make it extremely easy for you to create a website that will look amazing on all devices.